MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.ja-JP/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-suite-features.md

 ## <a name="office-365-video"></a>Office 365 ビデオ

-Office 365 ビデオは、さまざまなデバイスでビデオをアップロード、共有、探索できる、セキュリティ保護された全社的な宛先として機能します。これは Microsoft Azure Media Services を利用しています。閲覧者は常時 Office 365 ビデオに参加して最新情報が得られ、こうして幅広いアイデア交換や、組織の調和が促進されます。詳細については、「[Office 365 のビデオの紹介](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/)」を参照してください。
+Office 365 Video is a secure, company-wide destination where you can upload, share and discover videos across your devices—powered by Microsoft Azure Media Services.
+Office 365 Video can help keep viewers engaged and informed, to communicate ideas broadly, and for organizations to be in unison.
+To learn more, see [Introducing Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).

 ## <a name="onenote-class-notebook"></a>OneNote Class Notebook

-Class Notebook は OneNote の一部となっていて、Office 365 Education および Office 365 E5 Education で利用できます。各ノートブックには、教師たちがコースの内容を共有できるコンテンツ ライブラリ、教師と学生が共同で作業できるコラボレーション空間、そして生徒ごとのプライベート ノートブックが含まれています。Class Notebook を作成した後、教師と学生はどのデバイスからでも、OneNote アプリを使ってその Class Notebook にアクセスできます。
+Class Notebook is part of OneNote and is available for Office 365 Education and Office 365 E5 Education.
+Each notebook includes a Content Library for teachers to share course content, a Collaboration Space where teachers and students can work together, and a private notebook for each student.
+After a Class Notebook is created, teachers and students can use the OneNote app to access it from any device.

 ## <a name="microsoft-kaizala"></a>Microsoft Kaizala